 We employ lubricants in our machinery, engines, and vehicles every day.
 While many varieties of lubes exist, we can say that most are intended to address metal-to-metal contact during machine or engine operation.

 Lubricants are designed to form an incompressible and often very slippery barrier between two or more metal components on the same machine; and although all lubricants serve to provide just that (i.e. lubrication), few oils have any other objective.

-Contrarily, hydraulic fluids have a dual-purpose and a storied history one that's inherently linked with our own that goes far beyond the beginnings of machinery lubrication at large.
+Contrarily, hydraulic fluids have a dual-purpose and a storied history that goes far beyond the beginnings of machinery lubrication, at large.

 Have you ever considered what specifically was capable of powering an excavator's massive front arm?
 Or the gravity-defying course of action of a dump truck?

 While the heavy-duty metal components, the fuel, and the electrical power all seem like perfectly reasonable responses, none of these are capable of generating enough power to manifest any changes in the operations of these large vehicles.
 This is likewise the case with any industrial machinery that employs hydraulic oils.